PINKDIAMONDVVS/PINKDIAMONDVVS/README.md

 # Hi there, I'm Junyi 👋

-My career has been a journey through both creative and technical fields, driven by an interest in solving creative challenges with technology.
-I have had the opportunity to work in various roles, from product development to AI/ML and software development, and my focus is on connecting traditional creative processes with modern technological innovations.
+I have had the opportunity to work in various roles, from product development to AI/ML and software development.
+I'm passionate about solving creative challenges with modern technological innovations.

 My work is focused on three areas: